ios1ph/BitMono/docs/source/usage/how-to-use.rst

 Just build your project normally:

 1. Go to **File → Build Settings → Build**
-2. BitMono automatically obfuscates your code during the build
+2. ObscuraX automatically obfuscates your code during the build
 3. Your final build contains protected code

 That's it!
 No extra steps needed.